Dear Clients, Colleagues and Friends:

-If your child is in college and you are not eligible to claim one of the education credits, consider having your dependent child claim them on his/her return.
+If your child is in college and you are not eligible to claim one of the education credits due to income limitations, consider having your dependent child claim them on his/her return.
 Your child may be eligible for one of the credits and does not need to pay the expenses directly.
 You lose your ability to claim a dependency exemption for your child, but the net benefit to the family may be worth it.
-Run the numbers to determine the best strategy.
+Run the numbers to determine the best outcome.

 Deduct the Cost of Your MBA

-Part-time MBA candidates may obtain larger tax benefits by deducting their education costs as employee business expenses versus taking the Lifetime learning Credit or the Tuition and Fees Deduction, which expires at year-end.
+Part-time MBA candidates may obtain larger tax benefits by deducting their education costs as employee business expenses versus taking the Lifetime learning Credit or the Tuition and Fees Deduction.
 Qualifying part-time MBA candidates can deduct their education costs if the classes maintain or improve skills used in their current job.
 The deduction is a 2% miscellaneous itemized deduction and provides no benefit for taxpayers in AMT.
 Note that the IRS heavily scrutinizes this deduction, so be sure you qualify.

 529 Education Plan

 A 529 Plan is an educational savings vehicle that helps families save for future college costs.
 The donor’s investments grow tax-free and qualifying distributions are non-taxable, even for out-of-state institutions.
-Although contributions provide no federal benefit, many states offer deductions or credits for contributions – Illinois allows a deduction up to $20,000 for married taxpayers.
-Deductions for Illinois are only allowed for contributions made to the “Bright Start”, “Bright Directions” and “College Illinois” programs.
-Even if you have a child attending college, consider contributing to a 529 today for a state tax deduction; you can distribute funds for tuition shortly afterward.
+Although contributions provide no federal benefit, many states offer deductions or credits.
+Illinois allows a deduction up to $20,000 for married taxpayers ($10,000 single) for contributions to qualified Illinois plans.
+Even if you have a child attending college now, consider contributing to a 529 plan today for a state tax deduction; you can distribute funds for tuition shortly afterward.
 You can also name yourself as the beneficiary, so consider setting up a plan for your own education costs.
 Note nonqualified distributions are subject to tax and penalty.
 You can always change the beneficiary on the account, however, eliminating the risk of having a balance post-graduation or a child who does not attend a qualified institution.

 Health Savings Account